Omsk: Imperial period

 In 1768 Om fortress was moved.
 The original Tobolsk and the restored Tara gates, along with the original German Lutheran Church and several public buildings, are left.
 Omsk was granted town status in 1782.

 In 1822, Omsk became an administrative capital of Western Siberia and later in 1882 the center of the vast Steppes region (today the northern part of Kazakhstan) and Akmolinsk Oblast acquiring several churches and cathedrals of various denominations, mosques, a synagogue, the governor-general's mansion, and a military academy.
 But as the frontier receded and its military importance diminished, the town fell into disarray.
 For that reason, Omsk became a major center of the Siberian exile.
 From 1850 to 1854, Fyodor Dostoyevsky served his sentence in an Omsk katorga prison.

 Inside the Omsk settlement (the city of Omsk), a military settlement - the Omsk fortress - lived on its own for approximately 150 years.
 By 1845, the structures of the Omsk fortress were half destroyed, which prompted the engineering department of the military department to petition for the abolition of the fortress.
 In 1864, the fortress was destroyed.

-Development of the city was generated by the construction of the Trans-Siberian Railway in the 1890s.
+The development of the city was generated by the construction of the Trans-Siberian Railway in the 1890s.
 This move led to the significance of Omsk as a logistic hub.
 Many trade companies established stores and offices in Omsk which came to define the character of the city center.
 British, Dutch, and German consulates were established roughly at the same time to represent their commercial interests.
 The pinnacle of development for pre-revolutionary Omsk was the Siberian Exposition of Agriculture and Industry in 1910.
-Popularity of the World Fair contributed to the image of Omsk as the "Chicago of Siberia."
+The popularity of the World Fair contributed to the image of Omsk as the "Chicago of Siberia."

 After the October Revolution, anti-Bolshevik White forces seized control of Omsk.
 The "Provisional All-Russian Government" was established in Omsk in 1918, headed by the Arctic explorer and decorated war hero Admiral Kolchak.
 Omsk was proclaimed the capital of Russia, and its central bank was tasked with safekeeping the former empire's gold reserves.
 These were guarded by a garrison of former Czechoslovakian POWs trapped in Siberia by the chaos of World War I and the subsequent Revolution.
 Omsk became a prime target for the Red Army, which viewed it as a major focus of their Siberian campaign and eventually forced Kolchak and his government to abandon the city and retreat along the Trans-Siberian eastward to Irkutsk.
 Bolshevik forces entered the city in 1919.